Upcoming website maintenance, Tuesday, July 2, 2024, 5 - 8 p.m. PDT

 What is a Study Permit

-At VCC, a study permit is required to study in one of our full-time programs available for international students.
-Temporary residents who are interested in studying in a part-time Continuing Studies course/program can refer to our Temporary Residents Registering in Continuing Studies Part-Time Courses page.
+At VCC, a study permit is required to start in one of our full-time programs available for international students.
+Those interested in part-time, short-duration Continuing Studies courses can refer to the Temporary Residents Registering in Continuing Studies Part-Time Courses page.

 The study permit approval letter is officially called the port of entry (POE) letter of introduction.
 It can also be called a POE letter, correspondence letter, introduction letter or introductory letter.

-International students are responsible for maintaining valid immigration status and following IRCC regulations while studying in Canada.
+International students are responsible for maintaining valid immigration status and adhering to IRCC regulations while studying in Canada.
 As a study permit holder, you must comply with your study permit conditions in Canada.
-If an international student is not compliant with their study permit conditions, they may lose their student status and study permit.
-They may also be required to leave Canada.
+Failure to comply may result in loss of your status and departure from Canada.

 At VCC, to actively pursue studies, an international student must: